Klaus Hartmann (philosopher)

-Klaus Hartmann (/de/; September 5, 1925, Berlin – June 30, 1991, Tübingen) was a German philosopher and university lecturer.
+Klaus Hartmann (/de/; September 5, 1925 – June 30, 1991) was a German philosopher and university lecturer.

 Life

 After being a prisoner of war, Hartmann studied philosophy, English and German at the University of Bonn from 1946.
 He received his doctorate there in 1953 with a thesis on Husserls Einfühlungstheorie auf monadologischer Grundlage, and his habilitation in 1962 with a thesis on Grundzüge der Ontologie Sartres in ihrem Verhältnis zu Hegels Logik.
 In 1967 he became an associate professor at the University of Bonn; in 1972 he accepted an appointment as a full professor in University of Tübingen.

 Work

 During the 1960s, Hartmann formulated a non-metaphysical interpretation of Hegel.
 This interpretation, along with the contributions of Dieter Henrich and other scholars, influenced the renewed academic interest in Hegel during the latter part of the twentieth century.

-According to Terry Pinkard, Hartmann's thought represents a revised and purified form of neo‑Hegelianism that attempts to respond to and complete the development of neo‑Kantianism in modern German thought just as Hegel himself had attempted to complete the development of Kantian idealism in his own day.
+According to Terry Pinkard, Hartmann's thought represents a revised and purified form of neo-Hegelianism that attempts to respond to and complete the development of neo‑Kantianism in modern German thought just as Hegel himself had attempted to complete the development of Kantian idealism in his own day.